MesihK/PROSTAlign/README.md

 ### Workflow

-`embed.py` embeds given sequence and also creates attention based contact map with given threshold.
+* `embed.py` embeds given sequence and also creates attention based contact map with given threshold.
 This threshold is a score threshold and ranges between 0 and 1.
 The higher the score the more corelated the residues are.
 0.02 and above is a good indicator of correlation.
-It generates two files `out.prdb` and `out.cnt.txt`.
+* It generates two files `out.prdb` and `out.cnt.txt`.
 The `prdb` can be used with PROST to search a database like this `prost searchsp --thr 0.05 out.prdb results.tsv`
+* ESM1b only accepts sequences upto 1022 aa length.
+Due to this contact map generation is limited to lenght of 1022 aa.
+* If a fasta file wiht multiple sequences given, `embed.py` will generate a set of `[$(out).$(i).prdb, $(out).$(i)cnt.txt]` files for each sequence and a name mapping file `$(out).names.txt
+* Use `embed.py` to embed sequences in one go by giving multiple sequences with a fasta file because loading the language model will take at least 30sec.
+If you embed one by one, you'll have an overhead of 30sec for each.
 ```
 Usage: embed.py [OPTIONS]